 Thailand is one of my favourite places to visit for my holiday.

-20 old years ago, not too many people would consider vacationing, living or retiring here, but as of now.
+Twenty old years ago, not too many people would consider vacationing, living or retiring here, but as of now.
 Thailand is no longer off the beaten path as its popularity among foreigners fit all budget and lifestyle.
-From backpackers, budget minded people, couples, young millennials, retirees, travel lovers.
-To the high rollers seeking the ultimate 5-star treatment or anyone who seek 5-stay treatments without going broke.
+From backpackers, budget minded people, couples, young millennials, retirees, travel lovers to the high rollers seeking the ultimate 5-star treatment or anyone who seek 5-stay treatments without going broke.

 There is something for everyone here.

 My definition of a tourist trap is a place that is catered and attracts foreign tourists for making money.
 Tourist traps provide services, food, souvenirs, attractions and other products for the only purpose for making money from tourists.
-Tourist traps attract huge hordes of crowds and often lack the authentic Thai experience.
+Tourist traps attract massive hordes of crowds and often lack the authentic Thai experience.

 With that said, here are my top 6 tourist traps in Thailand.
 Along with the alternative attractions, in case you visited one of Thailand’s tourist traps, and they turn you off.

 This is also known as the world’s backpackers district.
 Khao San Road is touristy; however, that doesn’t mean it is a bad thing to many people.

 If you are seeking a place to connect with other fellow travellers around the world.
 You want to catch up on each other’s stories over a few cheap drinks, Khao San Road is the perfect place for that.
 However, if you are looking for an authentic Thai experience.
 Khao San Road might not be the best spot.

 It is full of bars, restaurants, souvenir shops, hostels, cheap hotels, fried insects and other interesting sites.
 A place for young travellers to party, if that’s your thing, then this place is for you.

 However, if you want to get away from an overcrowded place, loud, touristy, full of partying people.
 Avoid Khao San Road as it can feel like a riot sometimes.